jfold/navqt/README.md

 # ENVQT
 This repository contains the code and examples for the corresponding paper entitled *Foldager, Jonathan, et al. "Exploiting Noise in Variational Quantum Thermalization"* available on arXiv soon.

-Exploiting Noise in Variational Quantum Thermalization (ENVQT) is an algorithm used to learn the parameters in a variational quantum circuit which prepares a thermal state of a Hamiltonian at a specified.
+Exploiting Noise in Variational Quantum Thermalization (ENVQT) is an algorithm used to learn the parameters in a variational quantum circuit which prepares a thermal state of a Hamiltonian at a specified temperature.
 Different from other approaches it considers the noise itself as a variational parameter which can be learned using approximations on the entropy.